AnthonyKim89/react-ui/docs/WIDGETS.md

 * A **Dashboard**
 * A **Well Page**

-A **Dashboard** represents a page with a widget grid that is not tied to any specific rig but instead has a collection of widget that may pull data from different rigs.
-Each Dashboard has:
+A **Dashboard** represents a page with a widget grid that is not tied to any specific rig but instead has a collection of widgets that may pull data from different rigs.
+When a user pins a widget to a dashboard, they choose a Rig to pull data from.
+Data will then be fetched from the *active well* of that rig.

+Each Dashboard <has:></has:>

 * A *Widget Grid* that defines its contents
 * A *Name*  - used in titles and lists
 * An *Owner* - the user who owns the dashboard

-A **Well Page** represents a page with a widget grid that is tied to a specific rig.
-All widgets on the page pull data from the same rig.
+A **Well Page** represents a page with a widget grid that is tied to a specific well.
+All widgets on the page pull data from the same well.
 Each Well Page has:

-* A *Widget Grid* that defines its contents
+* A *Widget Grid* that defines its contents.
 * A *Category* (e.g. “Torque & Drag”) that defines the category of widgets the page holds.
 May be null/undefined, which means it is an “Overview” page for which any type of widgets may be included.
-* An *Owner* - the user who owns the page
+* An *Owner* - the user who owns the page.

 ## Implementation